cloud-on-prem/goose/ui/vscode-extension/README.md

 3. Run `npm install` to install dependencies
 4. Run `npm run compile` to build the extension
 5. Press F5 to launch the extension in a new VS Code window

+## Usage

+### Chat Interface

+The Goose chat interface appears in the sidebar activity bar.
+Click the Goose icon to open the chat panel.

+### Code References

+You can reference code from your editor in your conversations with Goose:

+1. Select code in your editor
+2. Right-click and choose "Ask Goose about this code" or any of the quick action commands
+3. The code will be added as a reference chip above the input box
+4. Type your question and send

+### Quick Actions

+The extension provides several quick action commands that can be accessed by right-clicking on selected code:

+* **Ask Goose about this code** - General question about the selected code
+* **Ask Goose to explain this code** - Get an explanation of what the code does
+* **Ask Goose to generate tests** - Generate unit tests for the selected code
+* **Ask Goose to optimize this code** - Get suggestions on how to optimize the code
+* **Ask Goose to fix issues** - Get help fixing bugs or issues in the code
+* **Ask Goose to document this code** - Generate documentation for the code

+### Code Action Suggestions

+The extension also provides code actions in the editor:

+1. When there are diagnostics (errors/warnings) in your code, you'll see a "Fix with Goose" code action
+2. When you select code, you'll see actions like "Explain with Goose" and "Optimize with Goose"

+### Workspace Context

+The extension is context-aware and takes into account your workspace environment:

+1. Click the context indicator in the top-right of the chat panel to see current context
+2. Use the "Ask About Current Issues" button to get help with current diagnostics
+3. The extension automatically includes relevant context information in your conversations

 ## Extension Settings